jorgermduarte/blockiot/README.md

 ## Description

-### Mini Description
-A blockchain designed for IoT devices, enabling them to communicate and make decisions autonomously without reliance on central control, ensuring security, privacy, and scalability.

-### Full Description
 The IoT Blockchain Decentralized Network is an innovative platform designed to allow IoT devices to operate in a fully decentralized manner, without requiring any centralized control or government oversight.
 The network leverages a lightweight blockchain architecture, where each IoT device acts as a node, participating in the consensus and ensuring the security and autonomy of the system.
 Smart contracts facilitate interactions between devices, and the network is optimized for resource-constrained IoT devices using a low-latency and energy-efficient consensus algorithm.

 This solution offers several key benefits: